 What are the real world benefits of these features?

-These are just a few of the possibilities with today’s hearing technology.
-To learn more about hearing aid technology, contact a hearing professional in your area.
+This is just one example of today’s sophisticated hearing aid technology in action.
+To learn more about hearing aids that might fit your needs, contact a hearing professional in your area.

 - Types of hearing aid technology, ASHA, http://www.asha.org/public/hearing/Types-of-Hearing-Aid-Technology